-What are the conditions of the test for control?
+What types of transaction are notifiable or reviewable and what is the test for control?

-The Swedish merger control rules apply to transactions which lead to a change of control (or change in the quality of control) over a company on a lasting basis, as a result of;
+The Swedish merger control rules apply to transactions that lead to a change of control (or change in the quality of control) over a company on a lasting basis, as a result of;

 two or more independent undertakings being merged, or